 More you increase your power to observe life, more you attain the benefit out of it.

 Many times, we are carried away by the small situations or don’t know how to hold ourselves in the critical situations of life.
-Showing patience in the moment or experiencing silence within the self-remains far-fetched thing for us.
+Showing patience at the moment or experiencing silence within the self-remains far-fetched thing for us.

 If you take time to observe your reactions in the moment, you will notice that it’s more of a mechanical process, rather than the response coming out of some conscious decision.